Follow along: IG @birectifier

 Among other efforts to impart a flavour may be noticed that of adding certain odorous ingredients to the wash previous to distillation, or lucious fruits during fermentation.
 Of distillation little need be said.
 The apparatuses used are the common still for wash and generally retorts for the high and low wines.
 Low still heads are approved of as admitting more free passage for essential oils, but with these caution must be used in firing, so as not to force over bad oils which ought to remain in the lees, and at the same time prevent foul running.
 The running should be conducted slowly so as to cause the spirit to arrive perfectly condensed and cool.
 Flavour is always strongest in the first half of the spirit from the still, and it is sometimes the practice to put this up separately, and ship it under a different brand from the other.

 For starters, we are catching up with some of Jamaican rum’s infamous myths, but without much specificity.
 We also see that J.S. was conscious of the shape of the still head influencing the flavor of the distillate (low still heads).
 Foul running likely implies an overly rapid boiling creating foam that spills over through the condensor and into the distillate.
 Isolating for sale the first half of the distillate is a primitive form of super fractionation I’ve talked abut in the past where distillates are chopped up into more than the traditional fractions and reassembled as specific products.
 The big incentive of it here is because the taxes are so atrociously high and the market is fairly efficient.
 German buyers are happy to bid up the price based on how far they can stretch the concentrate, and the tax will be the same no mater what, so there is a big incentive to remove anything neutral from the rum.
-The reason this doesn’t really work in producing a truly great product is because the most valued congener, rum oil, is not in the first half, but rather a product that appears in the second half alongside fusel oil (hence benefit of colder fermentations).

 That rum has not only been the staple and principle support of the many ill paying estates during bad years, but has acted indirectly as a barrier to the introduction of improvement in sugar manufacture, even on highly remunerative properties, there can be little reason to doubt.
 Proprietors when asked to adopt such and such an improvement, or send out certain new machinery, at once become jealous of the quality and proportion of their rum, and answer “no,” making such excuses as that they expect greater improvements to be arrived in course.
 The invention of the concrete process—the latest stride in advance—was not in the direction of Jamaica, unless for exceptional estates producing rum, so poor in quality as to be of the remotest consideration.

 The concrete process is where cane juice is vacuum concentrated into bricks.
 No molasses is separated.
 Jamaica was very slow to adopt new sugar producing efficiencies because it, at the time, was far more successful in rum producing than anyone else.
-Producers were putting high value on byproducts like quality molasses or skimmings that were less rum beneficial in more sugar efficient processes.

 Not only is ordinary rum netting £15 per puncheon, sometimes a more profitable article than sugar, but high classed brand at £18 to £25 per puncheon∗ in such cases make sugar quite a secondary consideration, and often attempt the turning of such an undue proportion of materials down to the still house as to seriously affect the value of the rum itself.
 So long as this state of matters continues, there is little likelihood of an sudden changes in our boiling houses here, yet it is to be hoped, as well as expected (especially should the recent favourable years continue, with returning confidence and capital to the island), that as the old taches and syphons become “burned out,” more advanced methods of manufacture will be adopted, having for their object the turning of cane juice to the best possible account, in the direction of its more legitimate end—namely sugar.